Kochava/kochava-core-ios-cocoapod/README.md

 ## Author

-johnbushnell, jbushnell@kochava.com
+Kochava, support@kochava.com

 ## License

-KochavaCoreiOS is available under the MIT license.
+KochavaCoreiOS is available under the Kochava Terms of Service.
 See the LICENSE file for more info.